Kendel A. Paulsen, MA, BCC

 Chris Carr is a former American football cornerback, punt returner, and kick returner in the National Football League (NFL).
 Chris started playing football as a youth and continued his pursuit to become a professional athlete in the NFL.
 His professional career spanned nine seasons with the NFL.
 He was signed by the Oakland Raiders in 2005 and continued to play for the Tennessee Titans, Baltimore Ravens, Minnesota Vikings, San Diego Chargers, New Orleans Saints.
 Throughout the years, he has seen parents, coaches, and players ignore the injuries and the signs, which sometimes are not readily apparent.
 He announced his intention to retire in 2014 and pursued a law degree, graduating in 2017 from George Washington University Law School.
 He is currently an attorney at Zeman and Petterson, PLLC in Falls Church, Virginia.

-Tom joined Access National Bank in 2009 as a Vice President, Relationship Manager and is the lead manager for the CPA and Nonprofit/Association segment teams with over 25 years of experience in the banking industry.
-Tom is responsible for business development, relationship management and executing the strategy for the CPA and Nonprofit segment teams.
+Tom joined Access National Bank in 2009 as a Senior Vice President, Relationship Manager and is the Team Lead for the Nonprofit/Association segment team with over 25 years of experience in the banking industry.
+Tom is responsible for business development, relationship management and executing the strategy for the Nonprofit segment team.

-Tom serves as a member of the Board of Directors for Loudoun Hunger Relief and Brain Injury Services.
-He is also involved with various associations including ASAE, FAR, VSCPA, and GWSCPA where he serves on the Education and Programs Committee.
+Tom serves as a member of the Board of Directors for Greater Washington Society of CPA’s (GWSCPA), Loudoun Hunger Relief and Brain Injury Services.
+He is also involved with various associations including ASAE, FAR, and GWSCPA where he serves on the Education and Programs Committee.

 Rick Ferraro, Iron Peak Alliance, LLC